Signalman (comics)

-Signalman is a fictional supervillain appearing in American comic books published by DC Comics.
+Signalman (Phillip Cobb) is a supervillain appearing in American comic books published by DC Comics.
 He is a member of Batman's rogues gallery.

 Publication history

 Signalman first appeared in Batman #112 (December 1957), and was created by Bill Finger and Sheldon Moldoff.

 Fictional character biography

 Phillip "Phil" Cobb was a gangster with big ideas.
 He came to Gotham City intent on hiring a gang of his own and making it big, only to be laughed at when he tried to recruit the gang because he had no reputation.
 Steaming with anger, he vowed to prove himself to Gotham's mobsters, and when he noticed how modern society was regulated by signs, signals and symbols, he found the inspiration for his criminal career.
 As the Signalman, he went on a spectacular crime spree using those signs and symbols as his motif.

-Ultimately captured by Batman and Robin, he returned for a rematch a year later, and then switched gears as the Blue Bowman, a copycat of Green Arrow.
-After that, he remained unseen until 1976, when he resumed his Signalman guise in Detective Comics #466 where he actually managed to trap Batman inside the Batsignal.
+Ultimately captured by Batman and Robin, he returned for a rematch a year later and became the Blue Bowman, a copycat of Green Arrow.
+After that, he remained unseen until 1976, when he resumed his Signalman guise in Detective Comics #466.

-In the years since then, Signalman has also been a member of the Secret Society of Super Villains and, in that capacity, did battle with the Justice League and the Justice Society.
+In the years since then, Signalman has also been a member of the Secret Society of Super Villains and, in that capacity, battles the Justice League and the Justice Society.

-In the pages of Identity Crisis, it is mentioned that Signalman was kidnapped by Doctor Moon and Phobia, a fact confirmed in the pages of Manhunter, which depicts his torture and seeming death via a video recording.

-"One Year Later", he appears alive and is a drug-addled informant for Black Lightning.

-During the "Final Crisis" storyline, Signalman appears being arrested in full costume.